yuyang339/cs140e-21spr/labs/README.md

 on both the pi and unix side will be written by you:

   - [0-blink](0-blink/): get everyone up to speed and all necessary software installed.
 This should be a fast lab.

-  - [1-gpio](1-gpio/): write your own code to control the r/pi `GPIO` pins using the Broadcom document GPIO description.
-You will use this to implement your own blink and touch sensor.
+  - [1-gpio](1-gpio/): start getting used to understanding hardware datasheets by writing your own code to control the r/pi `GPIO` pins using the Broadcom document GPIO description.
+You will use this to implement your own blink and simple network between your r/pi's.

   - [2-bootloader](2-bootloader/): you will implement your own bootloader to transfer the code from your laptop to the pi.
 The